amirimah/School_District_Analysis/README.md

 The purpose of this analysis is to analyze the performance of students from different schools after removing the grade 9 math and reading scores for one of the schools, Thomas High School.
 ## Results
 1- How is the district summary affected?
-Since the number of students whose grades were affected were small compared to the total number of all students acroos different schools, the district summary has not changed much.
+Since the number of students whose grades were affected were small compared to the total number of all students across different schools, the district summary has not changed much.
 The biggest effect, was on % Passing Reading.
 Before adjustments, it was 86% and after fixing the dataset, it dropped to 85.7%.

 2- How is the school summary affected?
 As expected, the school summary is the same except for the Thomas High School row.
 Since some of the grades have been removed for this school, the scores for reading, math as well as overall scores and percentages are different by order of one tenth.